Ransomware feared as possible saboteur for November election

 The number of attacks has escalated in recent years, with targets including Texas’ transportation agency and city computers in New Orleans.
 A December report by cybersecurity firm Emsisoft tracked attacks against at least 966 entities that interrupted 911 services, rendered medical records inaccessible and hindered police background checks.

-“We’re seeing state and local entities targeted with ransomware on a near daily basis,” said Geoff Hale, a top election security official with Homeland Security's Cybersecurity and Election Infrastructure Agency.
+“We’re seeing state and local entities targeted with ransomware on a near daily basis,” said Geoff Hale, a top election security official with Homeland Security's Cybersecurity and Infrastructure Security Agency.

 Steps taken to improve security of voter registration systems after the 2016 election could help governments fend off election-related ransomware attacks.
 They've also acted to ensure they can recover quickly in the event of an attack.